telerik/maui-docs/controls/tabview/styling/overview.md

 > Check the [TabView Visual Structure]({%slug tabview-visual-structure%}) topic for a visual representation of the TabView elements.

-You can use any of the following TabView properties to change its look&amp;feel:
+You can use any of the following TabView properties to change its look &amp; feel:

 * `BackgroundColor` (`Color`)&mdash;Specifies the background color of the control.
 * `BorderColor` (`Color`)&mdash;Specifies the border color of the control.